x-vin/covidcures/docs/src/allopathic.md

 *The third component of treatment in the outpatient setting includes Aminoquinolines and antibiotics.*
    - **III.
 Aminoquinolines and Antibiotics, that reduce viral attachment to cells and reduce viral replication (but not to address seccondary bacterial infection):**
       - **i) 100 % effective treatment strategy:**
-         - Primaquine 200 mg by mouth on Day 1
+         - Primaquine 200 mg by mouth on Day 1.
          - Clindamycin 150 mg by mouth every 6 hours for 7 days
-         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days
+         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days.
       - **ii) 97.9 % effective:**
-         - Clindamycin 150 mg by mouth every 6 hours for 7 days
+         - Clindamycin 150 mg by mouth every 6 hours for 7 days.
-         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days
+         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days.
       - **iii) 74.2 % effective:**
-         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days
+         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days.
-         - Azithromycin 500 mg by mouth on Day 1, then 250 mg by mouth on days 2 through 5
+         - Azithromycin 500 mg by mouth on Day 1, then 250 mg by mouth on days 2 through 5.
       - **iv) 69.1 % effective:**
-         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days
+         - Hydroxychloroquine 200 mg by mouth every 8 hours for 10 days.
-         - Doxycycline 100 mg by mouth every 12 hours for 10 days
+         - Doxycycline 100 mg by mouth every 12 hours for 10 days.

 **The adaptation of this treatment regimen to inpatients in the hospital setting:**
    - **The 3 different Regimens:**
       - **Case 1) If prior Aminoquinoline treatment has been provided, adopt the following two treatment Regimens:**
          - **Regimen 1:**
-            - Methylprednisolone 125 mg IntraVenously every 6 hours for 3 days
+            - Methylprednisolone 125 mg IntraVenously every 6 hours for 3 days.
-            - Then 125 mg IV every 12 hours for 2 days
+            - Then 125 mg IV every 12 hours for 2 days.
-            - Then 125 mg IV daily for 2 days
+            - Then 125 mg IV daily for 2 days.
-            - Then 60 mg IV daily for 2 days (with each infusion administered over 30 minutes)
+            - Then 60 mg IV daily for 2 days (with each infusion administered over 30 minutes).
-            - Then Solumedrol dose pack to taper off steroids
+            - Then Solumedrol dose pack to taper off steroids.
          - **Regimen 2:**
             - Tocilizumab 8 mg / kg (IBW, i.e. Ideal Body Weight), not to exceed 800 mg intravenously infused over 1 hour.
-               - May be repeated every 8 hours for a maximum of 4 doses
+               - May be repeated every 8 hours for a maximum of 4 doses.
-            - Interferon-α2b (5 million units per nebulizer every 12 hours for 7 days)
+            - Interferon-α2b (5 million units per nebulizer every 12 hours for 7 days).
       - **Case 2) If no prior Aminoquinoline treatment has been provided, adopt the following Regimen:**
          - **Regimen 3:**
-            - Primaquine 200 mg by mouth on Day 1
+            - Primaquine 200 mg by mouth on Day 1.
             - Clindamycin 150 mg by mouth every 6 hours for 7 days
             - Tocilizumab and Interferon-α2b using the same doses as in **Regimen 2.**

 **Dr. Fleming has also developed well-researched guidelines for diet and nutritional supplementation, some details of which are shared in the references.**                     "

 ### Typical duration of treatment:
-Adjunct technique to improve the efficacy and response time of any treatment
+Adjunct technique to improve the efficacy and response time of any treatment.

 ### Outcome:
-Better response time and efficacy of the adopted therapeutic approach
+Better response time and efficacy of the adopted therapeutic approach.

 ### Significant side effects:
 There is a variety of therapeutic medications used, and would be associated possibility of adverse effect with each, as with almost any medication, especially if incorrectly used.
 However no significants side effects are reported with these repurposed drugs in Covid therapy.